Quickstart: Sign in users and call the Microsoft Graph API from a Node.js web application using MSAL Node

 - Sign in to the Microsoft Entra admin center as at least a Cloud Application Administrator.

-- If you have access to multiple tenants, use the Directories + subscriptions filter in the top menu to select the tenant containing your client app's registration.
+- If you have access to multiple tenants, use the Settings icon in the top menu to switch to the tenant in which you want to register the application from the Directories + subscriptions menu.

 - Browse to Identity > Applications > App registrations and select New registration.